-Smoothed contour plots (Figure 21) are useful as they allow quick visual interpretation of data (without an intimate knowledge of the color bar scale) and therefore lend themselves well to time-series animations, where the time to view each joint histogram movie frame is short.
-However smoothing options can be hard to fine tune and the result
+Smoothed contour plots (Figure 26) are useful as they allow quick visual interpretation of data (without an intimate knowledge of the color bar scale) and therefore lend themselves well to time-series animations, where the time to view each joint histogram movie frame is short.
+However smoothing options can be hard to fine tune and the result is always a plot that shows a distorted (smoothed) view of the actual data.

-Figure 21.
-A June 2005 MYD08 M3 Counts Joint Histogram of cloud optical thickness (y-axis) vs. cloud effective radius (x-axis) for liquid water clouds displayed as a "colored contour plot" with post-processing to limit the data to ocean-only L3 grid cells that range from 45°N to 45°S. The top bin of cloud optical thickness from 50 to 100 was chopped off.
+Figure 26.
+A June 2005 MYD08_M3 Counts Joint Histogram of cloud optical thickness (y-axis) vs. cloud effective radius (x-axis) for liquid water clouds displayed as a "colored contour plot" with post-processing to limit the data to ocean-only L3 grid cells that range from 45°N to 45°S. The top bin of cloud optical thickness from 50 to 100 was chopped off.
 The contour colors represent the number of counts in each bin (low is grey, high is red).
 Contour plots show a distorted (smoothed) view of the data stored in the joint histogram.